 Euan Leckie (British):

 “The breadth and depth of the BBE course modules provided a wealth of insight into how companies are both operationally and financially managed.”

 “I gained a full knowledge and understanding of what it takes to plan and implement the operation of a successful business.
 One of the things I appreciated most about the BBE programme was the opportunity to meet successful business owners.”

 “This experience was incredibly valuable and whether I pursue a corporate career or take a more entrepreneurial path, my business education has been greatly enriched by my involvement with the BBE programme.”

 Davinia Obedih (British):

 “The Business School at the University of Buckingham gave me the opportunity and the support I needed to achieve my potential as an undergraduate student.
-The academic and support staff are a small and highly supportive team, who acted like an extended family to me.”
+The academic and support staff are a small and highly supportive team, who acted as an extended family to me.”

 Andre Roberts (British):

-“Having studied on the Business Enterprise course at the University of Buckingham, I have learnt many principles key to progressing, in what some may call a career in risk taking.
+“Having studied on the Business Enterprise course at the University of Buckingham, I have learnt many principles key to progressing, in what some may call a career in risk-taking.
 However as I learnt on the course, it’s always good to gain some experience before going and doing it by yourself.“

 Romel Pacson (British):